Last updated on January 23rd, 2024 at 02:34 am

 During the transfer process, video data is not decompressed and recompressed.

 What Resolution is mini-DV?

-Audio is recorded at different levels of sampling with the best quality being 48 0000Hz at 16 bits.
+Audio is recorded at different sample rates with the best quality being 48 0000Hz at 16 bits.

-The horizontal resolution of mini-DV when viewed on television is around 500 lines, compared to VHS’s 240 lines and Hi-8’s and S-VHS’ 400 lines.
+The horizontal resolution of mini-DV when viewed on television is around 500 lines, compared to VHS’s 240 lines and Hi-8’s and S-VHS’s 400 lines.